egor-morozik/DockerStudy/README.md

 6.Working with volumes

-7. Creation of micro service projects
+7.Creation of micro service projects

-8. Introduction to Docker Compose
+8.Introduction to Docker Compose

 9.Django project with PostgreSQL and Nginx